Finance Index

 Payment approval workflow encompasses the governance controls applied after payment creation but before payment execution.
 This includes amount-based approval thresholds, bank account-specific routing rules, multi-level approval chains, foreign exchange approval processes, approval delegation mechanisms, and re-authentication requirements for sensitive payment actions.

-The workflow addresses the distinct risks that emerge at the payment stage, including funding account selection, payment method application, invoice grouping decisions, timing considerations, and foreign currency exposure that were not fully resolved during invoice approval.
+The workflow addresses the distinct risks that emerge at the payment stage, including funding account selection, payment method application, invoice grouping decisions, timing considerations, vendor bank-detail changes, and foreign currency exposure that were not fully resolved during invoice approval.
+Approval does not itself send money; it moves the payment from a governed hold state into the next eligible stage based on method, date, provider, approval status, and configuration.

 Amount-Based Approval Thresholds